 Within this particular package, you receive an iPad stand, a cash drawer, a contactless card payment device, receipt printer and paper – literally everything you need to start taking payments from day one.
-So what are you waiting for?
+This convenience store POS system ticks all the right boxes.

 - Sleek hardware

 Vend claims it’s America’s leading POS company.
 But how has it earned that status?
 First of all, the software is very easy to navigate.
 Vend has made it convenient for you to process transactions, add or remove products, and access sales data.